hghmn/architecture-center/docs/reference-architectures/sap/index.md

 The architecture consists of the following components.

 - **Virtual network**.
 A VNet is a representation of a logically isolated network in Azure.
 All of the VMs in this reference architecture are deployed to the same VNet.
 The VNet is further subdivided into subnets.
+Create a separate subnet for each tier: application (SAP NetWeaver), database (SAP HANA), management (the jumpbox), and Active Directory.

 - **Virtual machines (VMs)**.
+The VMs for this architecture are grouped into several distinct tiers.

     - **SAP NetWeaver**.
 Includes SAP ASCS, SAP Web Dispatcher, and the SAP application servers.